Homological mirror symmetry for the quartic surface: Computations in Fukaya categories

 \section{Computations in Fukaya categories}

 To effect the link between symplectic geometry and homological algebra, we basically rely on two tools.
 The first is the correspondence between Dehn twists and algebraic twists, which is a reformulation of the long exact sequence in Floer cohomology.
 The version in the literature \cite{seidel01,seidel04} is for the exact or affine situation, but as will be outlined below, the proof can be easily adapted to the projective and relative cases.
-Our second tool is a dimensional induction machine based on the notion of matching cycle, developed in \cite{seidel04}; this is strictly limited to the affine context, which is the reason why affine varieties appear in this paper at all.
+Our second tool is a dimensional induction machine based on the notion of matching cycle, developed in \cite[Chapter 3]{seidel04}; this is strictly limited to Lefschetz fibrations with base $\C$, which is the reason why affine varieties appear in this paper at all.
 We will treat dimensional induction as a black box, stating its properties in an axiomatic way only; ultimately it is again an application of the long exact sequence, but the way in which this works is too complicated to be summarized briefly.

 Let $M$ be an affine Calabi-Yau of dimension $n>1$, and $L \subset M$ a Lagrangian sphere.
 Equip it with a grading and the unique $Spin$ structure, making it into an object $L^\br$ of $\Fuk(M)$.
 Let $\tau_L$ be the Dehn twist along $L$, and $\taugr_L$ its canonical grading (again, there is the small matter of framing, which we ignore).
-Consider also the algebraic twist $T_{L^\br}$ along $L^\br$, which is a map of objects of $D^b\Fuk(M)$.
+Consider also the algebraic twist $T_{L^\br}$ along $L^\br$, acting on objects of $D^b\Fuk(M)$.
 Let $L_1^\br$ be any exact Lagrangian brane, with underlying Lagrangian submanifold $L_1$.
 Clearly $\tau_L^{-1}(L_1)$ carries an induced brane structure, making it into an object $\taugr_L^{-1}(L_1^\br)$ of the Fukaya category.
-What \cite{seidel04} says is that
+Then

 \begin{prop} $T_{L^\br}(\taugr_L^{-1}(L_1^\br))$ is isomorphic to $L_1^\br$ in $D^b\Fuk(M)$. \end{prop}